-Claire has been dog training since 2002 and holds a First Grade Honours Instructors Certificate from the British Institute of Professional Dog Trainers (BIPDT).
-She’s also a registered member working toward accreditation from the Kennel Club Accredited Instructor (KCAI) scheme, and is a Licensed Instructor for Wag It Games.
-Claire also runs the Northern Institute for Canine Professionals.
+Claire has been training dogs professionally since 2002 and holds a First Grade Honours Instructors Certificate from the British Institute of Professional Dog Trainers (BIPDT), and is a member of the Kennel Club Accredited Instructor (KCAI) scheme.

 Since founding North K9 in 2012, Claire has worked with a multitude of dogs across various classes, one-to-one training, and behaviour consultations.
 She now only offers classes in conjunction with other local trainers, to focus on providing one-to-one dog dog training for pets, companions, and sport dogs.

 Claire has been working as an operational Lost Dog Tracking handler since 2018; she is currently one of the leading experts in this highly specialist field, training and running the largest team of operational Lost Dog Tracking dogs and handlers in the UK.
 Claire has worked on cases across England, Scotland, and Wales, and delivers courses all across the UK and Channel Islands.
 She is also one of the founders of Scent and Track UK.

 Claire began her teaching career early; at the age of 16, she was teaching children from 3 upwards to ride horses.
 Over the years, she progressed into more advanced teaching and training, working with a variety of horses and riders in multiple disciplines.
 A keen love of dogs and dog training ran parallel for many years, before Claire finally made the decision to move from horses to dogs in 2003.